tarwn/lessthandot-hugo/blogs/content/posts/2008-09-08-what-is-deferred-name-resolution-and-why.md

 result: Object does not reference any object, and no objects reference it.

 Most people will not create a proc before they have created the function.
 So when does this behavior rear its ugly head?
-When you script out all the objects in a database, if the function or any objects referenced by an object are created after the object that references them then sp_depends won&#8217;t be 100% correct
+When you script out all the objects in a database, if the function or any objects referenced by an object are created after the object that references them then sp_depends won't be 100% correct

 SQL Server 2005 makes it pretty easy to do it yourself